Ghini/ghini.desktop/doc/gui-test-plan.md

 Use `--sqlite-fixture` when the scenario should run against a disposable, known-good SQLite database instead of saved local connection settings.
 The fixture currently creates a `Guided SQLite` connection and seeds a searchable `Guidedaceae` family record for the visual smoke scenario.
+Fresh fixture databases may open the Institution Editor on first connection; enter a test institution name and continue the scenario from the main window.

 ### Manual Checklist